danielabar/meblog/src/markdown/development-iceberg.md

 If you’ve worked on a software development project of any significant complexity, you’ve probably observed that it nearly always takes longer to deliver than the planned timeline.
 There are many reasons for this including incomplete initial understanding of requirements, salespeople providing unrealistic timelines to close a deal, and unforseen technical challenges.

-But even if the scope is well understood, and developers are empowered provide estimates rather than being imposed on by outside forces, timelines can still slip.
-This post will cover some additional factors that take time, but are often unaccounted for, to help in providing more realistic estimates.
+But even if the scope is well understood, and developers are empowered provide estimates rather than being imposed on by outside forces, things still take longer than expected.
+Why is that?
+This post will cover some additional factors that are often unaccounted for, but a crucial part of the process.
 When asked how long some new feature will take to build, developers are often focused on the effort to write the code, and possibly also the unit tests.
 However there are many other items that need to get done to get the feature released and into customers hands, but are often not included in estimates.
 Let's delve into some of these.

 ## Ticket Description

 Some time needs to be spent in writing a useful description of what will be worked on in whatever ticketing system the project is using such as Jira, Gitlab, Trello etc. The purpose is to provide both business and technical context so everyone can understand why this change is being made, and what areas of the code are impacted.
 It should include how the planned code changes relate to the business requirement.
-On some teams this task is done by a product manager, but I've found its beneficial to have the developer write this, or at least contribute to it, to confirm their understanding.
+On some teams this task is done by a product manager, but I've found its beneficial to have the developer write this, or at least contribute to it, to confirm their understanding and ensure everyone is on the same page.
 One option is to have the product person write the business part, then have the developer add some technical context.
 It doesn't need to be too detailed such as getting into the method and variable names.

 The benefit of taking the time for this activity is that it provides traceability.
 That is, all the commit messages to version control will contain the ticket number.
 Then future developers reading the code will be able to go back to the ticket to understand why the changes were made.
 This will also help the PR (pull request) reviewer in getting a broader understanding of the code changes.
-It can be tempting to skip this part and write a quick one-liner in the ticket such as "fix search results", but this apparent time-savings is an illusion.
+It can be tempting to skip this part and write a quick one-liner in the ticket such as "add advanced search", but this apparent time-savings is an illusion.
 Every person that goes back to try and understand what was done will have to spend extra time tracking down the original developer and/or product person to ask them questions or dig into the code or production logs.
 The total human time spent on this can be much greater than the additional time taken to write a useful description before development starts.

 ## Local Verification